Where's My Mind Tour: Reception

 Nicole Almeida of Atwood Magazine praised the show, writing that everybody who knew good music would know Eilish's name, and those who didn't would be bound to "discover it very soon because it is evident she is set on a path to worldwide stardom."
 Eilish's performance at The Bowery Ballroom was praised by the staff of Billboard magazine.
 Lyndsay Havens described the performance as "explosive" and said it was "at times tender, and entirely exciting".
 She further mentioned that the performance was "the type of show where you are acutely aware that the artist you are currently watching will outgrow the venue they are playing almost immediately".
 The staff of The Gazette, said Eilish "want[ed] to bring the audience into her world, creating an experience for them".
 Writing for The Line of Best Fit, Matthew Kent described the show as "genius", "bewitching" and "powerful" He continued, writing that not only was the show amazing because of Eilish's talent, but the "devotion, love and passion of the all the fans in that room."

 Set list

-This set list is representative of the show in New York City on April 3, 2018.
-It is not representative of all concerts for the duration of the tour.
+This setlist is not representative of all concerts for the duration of the tour.